 The financial statements of each company within the consolidated group are measured using the currency of the primary economic environment in which the entity operates (the functional currency).
-The functional currency of the parent company and its subsidiaries is the Canadian dollar.
+The functional currency of the parent company is the Canadian dollar.
+The functional currency of the Company's subsidiaries is indicated in the table in note 3 (a).
 These consolidated financial statements are presented in Canadian dollars, which is the Company's presentation currency.